 While you are strolling through the historic district, The Cottage Gallery is sure to catch your eye.
 Located in a light green house built in 1890, it houses art by Orange County artists, including paintings, sculptures, and ceramics.
 Nearby is Nest, a great stop if you’re looking for that perfect gift for a birthday or special occasion.

 For souvenir shopping, head to Ortega’s Capistrano Trading Post.
 You can’t miss this bright red shop located directly across the street from the mission.
 Here you’ll find a wide range of California and Mission San Juan Capistrano collectibles, as well as a large collection of Native American jewelry.

 We Olive & Wine Bar sells artisan wine, olive oils, vinegars, and tapenades, all made in California.
 This should be your go-to place if you’d like to take home gourmet food gifts.
 And if you’re hoping for a small bite to eat and a glass of wine, you’re in luck!

 Best Restaurants In San Juan Capistrano

 No matter what time of day you’re in San Juan Capistrano, you’ll enjoy a delicious meal at one of its many well-reviewed restaurants.

 Ramos House Cafe

 If you’re in the Los Rios Historic District, then you’ll definitely want to grab breakfast or lunch at Ramos House Cafe.
 Named for the longtime owners, the Ramos family, the house was built in 1881.
-Chef and owner John Q. Humphreys offers a menu of American classics with a twist.
+Owners Michelle and Kris Winrich offer a menu of American classics with a twist.
 Try the duck mac and cheese or fried chicken salad with johnnycakes.